The LGBTQSIAN2ss+ Pride Activities, and Social Events Center of Elmira, NY.

-The Church in Central New York founded and consistently fostered by the GLBTQIS community.
-Now in our 34th Year of Ministry.
+The only Church in Central New York founded and fostered by the GLBTQSIA2ss+ community for 39 years.
+October 31, 2022 - 39th Anniversary now in our 40th year in Ministry.

 His/herstory of Ray